The Special Species Game

-Create your own Special Species and enter into our competition!
+Create your own Special Species and send them in!

 - The first name, age (in years) and city of the person who created the Special Species